Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

 The Clorox Company is a leading manufacturer and marketer of consumer products.
-And owns some very trusted and recognized brands in the household products and food and beverage categories.
+And owns some trusted and recognized brands in the household products and food and beverage categories.

 In 2020, Clorox appointed a new CEO.
 Her name is Linda Rendle.